 His photographs document some of the most important events of the 20th century.
 At the ground level.
 The fact that he was raided so many times by the KGB belies the fact that he remained free.
 Imprisonment was a possibility at any time.
 By the time his book “Case History” was published he was instantly branded a “traitor”.
 His crime was exposing the sorrow and hopelessness of a regime that had already passed.

 And he still has not ceased.
 Although he is now barely removed from the Soviet sphere.
-(Ukraine) More than 40 years of making a visual statement on film.
+(Ukraine) He gave us more than 40 years of making a visual statement on film.
 His retrospectives spanned 1968 to 2002, and shed light on the inhumanity of government when it gets too large and centrally administered.

 The retrospective follows the journey through many cameras, films.
 Even occasionally hand tinting to give a pop art element to a “grayer than gray” environment.
 Maybe a little schizoid.
 But through it all, Boris Mikhailov showed us his sense of humor, his compassion,… and his bravery.
 No wonder Juergen Teller likes him.
 Find Zorki 4